 Questions for an Adoption Attorney

-- What are your attorneys’ fees?
+- What are your attorneys’ fees and billing options?

 - What legal services do you offer?

 - What is your experience handling adoption cases?